What is Le Le Chinese Reading Pen Pen 樂樂文化 system?

-I’ve compared Lele our other pens which we have in the table, but I think you’ll quickly see it doesn’t really compare.
-It’s more comparable to a learning system than a reading pen.
-Which is why we have it, AND the other pens!
+I’ve compared Lele our other pens which we have in the table (like Habbi Habbi, eTutor, Luka and Youdao), but I think you’ll quickly see that Le Le is more comparable to a learning system than a reading pen.
+There is huge value in the specially written 300 books which go with the pen.
+Which is why we have Le Le, AND our other pens!

 How is Le Le system different to other graded Chinese reading systems like Sage?

 We’ve been lucky enough to borrow a few books from friends, before we settled on Le Le.
-Several friends highly rated Sage Books, and others the 4, 5 Quick Read System.
-Then, the Odonata series seems to be the most accessible to purchase in Singapore so we looked at that too.
+Several friends highly rated Sage Books (and we too bought this).
+Others swear by 4, 5 Quick Read System.
+Then, the Odonata series seems to be the most accessible to purchase in Singapore, so we looked at that too.
 Honestly, they all seemed interesting, but without having any native speaker at home, we really needed audio support along with the books.
-So, from the get-go, we were favouring Le Le due to the fact it had the Reading Pen.
+So, from the get-go, after a failed start with Sage Books, we were favouring Le Le due to the fact it had the Reading Pen.
 We also liked the fact that Le Le has 300 mini books, whereas the other systems had 10 – 40 books, but with more chapters.
 I would imagine that as a parent if you can read / speak basic Chinese, and have a lot of time to spend teaching the child together, these other systems would be highly accessible and cheaper option for you to consider.
 [See my review of Sage Basic 500 system here]

 Pros of Le Le Chinese Books and Reading Pen